 There are a few different strategies for starting a successful urban garden.
 Whether you have a small yard in which to plant or you are planning to utilize a south-facing window for maximum sunlight, your planting tactics will be different depending on your situation.

 If you have a yard or balcony, the first thing you need to do is figure out how much sun you’ll get.
 Sun is a huge part of gardening.
-Some plants, like lettuces, are completely fine with a shady porch or cool window sill.
+Some plants, like lettuces and zucchini, are completely fine with a shady porch or cool window sill.
 But if your heart is set on tomatoes, you will need as much sun as you can get.

 Typically plants get the most sunlight when facing south.
 Because the sun rises and sets in the east and west, placing your garden in those directions will get you sunlight for only half the day.
 Because of the tilt of the Earth on its axis and your geographic position in the United States, the sunniest part of your home is in the south and the shadiest is in the north.

 Once you’ve found the best location, you have to assess your space.
 If you have a yard you need to decide between planting in raised beds or directly into the ground.
 Both have their benefits, planting in the ground means the plants are more capable of managing their water levels compared to raised beds but raised beds give you more control over the soil you’re planting into.
 If your city was built on acidic soil and you want to grow blueberries you’re probably fine, but those beans won’t like it.

 If you want to save some money or you don’t really have a yard to plant in, container gardening a great way to start off on that sustainable path of urban gardening.
 In particular, you can turn anything into a container.
 This option is a great way to upcycle and create something useful out of something you thought you’d throw away.
 Things like coffee containers, plastic tubs from margarine, or an unused bucket will work.
 Anything that can hold dirt can hold plants.